jaylanw/Note-Taker/README.md

 ## Usage
-Click the deployed link and give click the get started button!
+Click the deployed link and click the get started button!
 Once you click the button, you'll be able to begin taking notes like a pro.

 ## Installation
 - Clone the repo
-- node server.js
+- Run node server.js

 ## Contributors
   Jaylan Wienckowski

+## Challenges
+Some challenges I ran into was getting the notes to delete.
+With help of classmates I was able to successfully delete the notes!
+Another challenge I had was getting the app to run on Heroku.
+Once again, with help from instrcutors, I was able to deploy it successfully.
+I am grateful for an aweseome team that continue to encourage and teach me.

 ## Questions   [![Ask Me Anything !](https://img.shields.io/badge/Ask%20me-anything-1abc9c.svg)](https://GitHub.com/Naereen/ama)